gomes-sh/gomes-sh/README.md

 ## Hi there 🎉
 Recent college graduate who enjoys working with data.
-Things I'm normally working on are:
+Things I'm currently working on are:

+- Developing OpenData packages for <a href="https://martinezc1-nyc-open-data-lab.share.connect.posit.cloud/">NYC Open Data Lab</a>
 - The <a href="https://www.aromanticism.org/">AUREA Census</a>

 Things I've recently wrapped up are: